GiuseppeSoriano/WeFood/Documentation/Documentation.md

 ```javascript
 db.collection.operation({param1: value1, ...})
 ```
 The method initiates by dissecting the `mongosh_string` to extract essential components: the collection name and operation details.
-The operation name (e.g., `find`, `insertOne`) is isolated, guiding the method to invoke the corresponding *operation-specific* method.
+The operation name (e.g. `find`, `insertOne`) is isolated, guiding the method to invoke the corresponding *operation-specific* method.
 The parameters for the operation, which are in JSON format, are extracted from the remaining part of the string.
 Depending on the operation, additional processing of these parameters may be necessary, achieved through parsing methods, regular expressions, or JSON manipulations.

 - `find`: for the `find` operation, the `executeQuery` method isolates the `operationDoc` and proceeds with a tailored execution process.
 The query parameters are converted into *BSON* format compatible with the MongoDB Java driver. *Criteria*, *projection details*, *sorting instructions*, and *query limits* are extracted and formatted.
 The `find` method then executes the query against the specified MongoDB collection, collecting and returning the results.